Managing concerns locally

 • Have they fully engaged with the investigation process, and the action plan, including completing a reflective statement?

-If you subsequently refer a nurse, midwife or nursing associate to us, information about their level of insight and engagement will help us decide on the right course of action.
+If you subsequently refer a professional to us, information about their level of insight and engagement will help us decide on the right course of action.

 Making a referral to us